AlbMP96/toDoList/README.md

-# toDoList
+# To Do List app
- To do list app using React Native
+ A simple To Do List app using React Native